 A rainbow of ideas, perspectives and backgrounds creates a stronger, more creative, and more supportive environment.
 Our lab is committed to enhancing and supporting diversity, equity and inclusion, and demonstrate this commitment in our academic work, clinical training, and research.
 It is pride in our work, passion and a shared commitment to good work that binds us together.

 Dr. Melanie Noel

-Associate Professor, University of Calgary, Team Lead PEAK Research Lab
+Professor, University of Calgary, Team Lead PEAK Research Lab

-Melanie Noel, PhD, RPsych is an Associate Professor of Clinical Psychology at the University of Calgary and a Full Member of the Alberta Children's Hospital Research Institute and the Hotchkiss Brain Institute.
+Melanie Noel, PhD, RPsych is a Professor of Clinical Psychology at the University of Calgary and a Full Member of the Alberta Children's Hospital Research Institute and the Hotchkiss Brain Institute.
 She directs the PEAK (Pain Education, Advocacy, Knowledge) Research Lab within the Vi Riddell Pain & Rehabilitation Centre at the Alberta Children’s Hospital in Canada.